zacoppotamus/zacoppotamus.github.com/pages/thoughts.md

 25.2.2013
 ---

 Saw **25th Hour** today, which was a movie I'd been meaning to see for a long time.
 I regretted not doing so earlier.
-It's a movie about friendship, love and family, and one that moved in a way few have (The end features one of the best closing scenes I have ever seen).
+It's a movie about friendship, love and family, and one that moved me in a way few have (The end features one of the best closing scenes I have ever seen).
 9/10. **Bra** by **Cymande** was a nice song.
 I must dig into that old Motown stuff once again.

 24.2.2013
 ---